Legislative Framework for Record Retention Requirements

 - start date and final date of employment;

-- dates and other details of public holidays and leave taken (including medical, maternity, childcare leave, etc).
+- dates and other details of public holidays and leave taken (including annual, medical, maternity, paternity, etc).

 Different record retention periods apply for other documents.
-For example, workplace safety records must generally be kept for a minimum of 5 years (Workplace Safety and Health Act).
+For example, workplace safety records must generally be kept for a minimum of 5 years (Workplace Safety and Health Act, 2006).

 Format of Records

 Multiple laws, decisions, and even everyday life practices apply when assessing the retention form of a document.
-Under Singapore’s Electronic Transactions Act (ETA) 2010, it is generally permissible to retain records electronically if:
+In Singapore, there is generally no legal obligation to retain employee documents in paper form.
+Under Singapore’s Electronic Transactions Act (ETA) 2010, it is generally permissible to retain records electronically, as long as certain conditions are met.